sio2boss/MatlabFile/README.md

     file->close;
     delete file;

-Clearly, HDF5 is required but the types are tied to CUDA's vector_types.h so CUDA is also necessary, however you may simply redefine the types by adjusting the top of 'MatlabFile.hpp'.
+Clearly, HDF5 is required but the types are tied to CUDA's 'vector_types.h' so CUDA is also necessary, however you may simply redefine the types by adjusting the top of 'MatlabFile.hpp'.

 Example
 -------

 See the example folder for matlab / example C++ application.
+You will need to build the example application which requires cmake.
+Then see the MatlabFileTest.m which will guide you through generating data, writing it to file, reading it into the C++ application, mutating the data, writing it back out, then finally reading it back into Matlab.

 License
 -------